nchristie/general_notes/g/git.md

 ## What is Git?
 Git is a [version-control][version_control] system for tracking changes in files.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
-Many files which have version-control using git are stored on GitHub
+Many files which have version-control using git[git] are stored on GitHub

 ## Links
 - https://en.wikipedia.org/wiki/Git